educhastenier/cli-1/docs/v2/examples/bash-completions.md

 #### ZSH Support

-Auto-completion for ZSH is also supported using the `autocomplete/zsh_autocomplete` file included in this repo.
+Auto-completion for ZSH is also supported using the `autocomplete/zsh_autocomplete` file included in this repo (make sure you checkout the file from the branch corresponding to the version you use, as the script may have changed).
 One environment variable is used, `PROG`.
 Set `PROG` to the program name as before, and then `source path/to/autocomplete/zsh_autocomplete`.
 Adding the following lines to your ZSH configuration file (usually `.zshrc`) will allow the auto-completion to